 All things chocolate are celebrated and admired here – even your entry ticket is a chocolate bar!

-Visit the factory shop where you can browse through the whole range of delicious handmade Belgian chocolate goodies, or perhaps sit at the cafe and relax.
+Visit the factory shop where you can browse through the whole range of delicious handmade Belgian chocolate goodies.

 Head inside to Panny’s Amazing World of Chocolate and you can see a chocolate mosaic of Dame Edna Everage, a chocolate village and even a giant statue of Michelangelo’s David made entirely from chocolate.